Canadian Investment Performance Council (CIPC)

 Council Members

 Jaclyn has served on the CIPC since June 2018.
-Jaclyn is Vice President of Sustainability & Institutional Services at Burgundy Asset Management Ltd., a global investment manager providing discretionary investment management for private clients, foundations, endowments, pensions, and family offices.
-Jaclyn joined Burgundy’s Legal & Compliance team in September 2016 to focus on marketing compliance, evaluate regulatory risk and policy implementation.
+Jaclyn is Vice President, Head of Sustainability & Institutional Services at Burgundy Asset Management Ltd., a global investment manager providing discretionary investment management for private clients, foundations, endowments, pensions, and family offices.
+Jaclyn joined Burgundy’s Legal & Compliance team in 2016 to focus on marketing compliance, evaluate regulatory risk and policy implementation.
 In 2020, she joined Burgundy’s Institutional team to oversee the Institutional Services group to focus on supporting outstanding client service, day-to-day institutional reporting needs, strategic projects, and elevate the firm’s presence on global databases used by consultants around the world.
-In 2022, she was appointed Head of Sustainability & Institutional Services.
+In 2022, she was appointed Head of Sustainability & Institutional Services to provide a dedicated resource to the firm for ESG-specific research, engagement, and service.
 Before joining Burgundy, Jaclyn held various roles at Gluskin Sheff + Associates Inc. in client wealth management, compliance, and corporate governance.
-Prior to that, Jaclyn held a variety of positions at Excel Funds Management Inc. Jaclyn earned a Bachelor of Science, Honours, Major in Biological Sciences from the University of Guelph and became a Certified Anti-Money Laundering Specialist (CAMS) in 2013.
+Prior to that, Jaclyn held a variety of positions at Excel Funds Management Inc. Jaclyn earned a Bachelor of Science, Honours, Major in Biological Sciences from the University of Guelph and obtained the ICD.D designation in 2023.
 Jaclyn serves as a Board member of the Bruce Trail Conservancy and as Governor for the North York General Foundation.
 She is a former Board member of the National Society of Compliance Professionals.

 Jaclyn Moody